 who have been assigned to enter data in the system.

 How does HIPAA apply to fundraising activities at the Health Science Centers and at other

 healthcare components at UF?
 Know the rules before engaging in solicitation.

-have any difficulties with the Privacy Office training modules, contact Everall Peele at
+If you have questions or difficulties with the Privacy training modules on MyUFL, contact Jamie Cooke at

 Non-Health Related Privacy Training